dmoralesdev/React-Redux-Azure-AppInsights-ErrorBoundary/README.md

 # React-Redux-Azure-AppInsights-ErrorBoundary
- Creating a React (Redux) App with Azure AppInsights and graceful error handler/logger
+ Creating a React (Redux) App with Azure AppInsights logger and graceful error handler

  Replace the HTML inside errorBoundaryContent with your own message to the user.